MiriamPeskowitz/do-something/README.md

-# do-something-now
+# do-something
 (in process)
 ###
 Description
 A Sinatra app that lets a user keep track of daily community/political actions.
-Because it's easy to lose track of how things add up.
+Do-Something lets you see how small actions add up.

 ###
 Instructions/Install

-Call up in Browser-- heroku?
+Fork and use Shotgun in Browser.

 ###
 Contributors Guide